 A Restaurant Safety Checklist Ensures Fire Safety in Restaurants

 Restaurant fire safety should be a daily priority.
-Use these restaurant safety tips and strategies to create your business’s fire safety checklist.
+Use these restaurant safety tips and strategies to create your business’s fire safety plan.

-#1 – Incorporate a Daily Fire Safety Checklist into Your Routine
+#1 – Daily Fire Safety Checklist: Incorporate it into Your Routine

 - Keep the kitchen and all other areas debris-free.